wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

   }
 ```

-Method receives "signal" from iOS and converts it to an emum.
+The above method receives "signal" from iOS and converts it to an emum.
 Now update body of `_updateView` method to support `SdkState.WAIT` and `SdkState.LOGGED_IN` states:

 ```dart
 Widget _updateView() {